tsunami416604/azure-docs.hu-hu/articles/data-factory/data-factory-troubleshoot-guide.md

 - **OK**:`Can't launch command, or the program returned an error code.`

 - **Javaslat**: Ellenőrizze, hogy létezik-e a végrehajtható fájl.
-Ha a program elindult, ellenőrizze, hogy az *StdOut. txt* és a *stderr. txt fájl* fel lett-e töltve a Storage-fiókba. Érdemes bemutatni a naplókat a kódban a hibakereséshez.
+Ha a program elindult, ellenőrizze, hogy a rendszer feltöltötte-e *stdout.txt* és *stderr.txt* a Storage-fiókba. Érdemes bemutatni a naplókat a kódban a hibakereséshez.

 ### <a name="error-code-2501"></a>Hibakód: 2501